grilling guides icon.Grilling Guides

 Graphic of 3 charcoal chimneys with different amount of fuel in e.

-For more delicate fish fillets, vegetables, or chicken breasts that you don’t want to dry out, shoot for a medium heat of 350–450 °F, using a chimney that is ½ to ¾ full of lit coals (50 to 75 coals.)
+For delicate items like fish fillets, vegetables, or chicken breasts, aim for a medium heat of 350–450 °F, using ½ to ¾ of a chimney (50 to 75 coals).

 Graphic showing 3 ways to light charc.